 “Resist the urge to manipulate your child’s hands,” our teacher says on the first day.
 The classes are ages newborn to 6.
 Even babies can feel the rhythm and make noises in tune with the music.
 In addition, kids don’t have to sit still.
 It shuts off their learning.
 Along that same vein, children are allowed to put instruments in their mouths and parents are responsible for putting them into the “icky bucket” after the exercise.

-The music included each session is rich and diverse, definitely not your typical “little kid” music that Americans have grown accustomed to providing to their children.
+Second, the music included each session is rich and diverse, definitely not your typical “little kid” music that Americans have grown accustomed to providing to their children.
 Music Together “allows each child to be responsible for his own learning and helps adults view children’s growth through stages of development, not ages” (from the songbook, addition information available here).
 That definitely echoes my philosophy!

-Second, my kids showed signs that they were learning the music, even the one who is “not participating.”
+Third, my kids showed signs that they were learning the music, even the one who is “not participating.”
 We recently did an exercise where we sang the song in different ways.
 One part fast and then next part slowly.
 Then, another LOUD and the next quietly.
 My children were mimicking these patterns and dynamics in the car after class.
 Not only that, they’ve continued this exercise weeks afterwards!

 Music Together states in the front of the song books, that research shows that 84% of us are born with enough musical intelligence to play in a professional orchestra.
 Let that sink in.
 They go on to assure adults that we all do have musical talent, even if it’s currently undiscovered.